TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-common-authentication-sastoken.md

 ### **Receiving HTTP 409 (Conflict) messages**

-If your client application is receiving an HTTP 409 (Conflict) message from the server, this implies that the server is processing a previous request on the same object which conflicts with the current request.
+If your client application is receiving an HTTP 409 (Conflict) message from the server, this means that the server is processing a previous request on the same object which conflicts with the current request.

 ## **Recommended Documents**